filak/pdf-wtf/README.md

 PDF - what the file ...

-PDF parsing and data extraction
+PDF files parsing and data extraction